buildbot/buildbot/master/docs/developer/database.rst

 .. index:: single: MySQL; limitations

 MySQL only supports about 330-character indexes.
 The actual index length is 1000 bytes, but MySQL uses 3-byte encoding for UTF8 strings.
 This is a longstanding bug in MySQL - see `"Specified key was too long; max key length is 1000 bytes" with utf8 <http://bugs.mysql.com/bug.php?id=4541>`_.
 While this makes sense for indexes used for record lookup, it limits the ability to use unique indexes to prevent duplicate rows.

-InnoDB has even more severe restrictions on key lengths, which is why the MySQL implementation requires a MyISAM storage engine.

 Transactions in MySQL
 ~~~~~~~~~~~~~~~~~~~~~